 “You know your author visit is a success when you have 600 students sitting quietly and hanging on every word the author says.
 Jennifer O’Connell captures students’ imaginations and draws them into the story as it unfolds."

 — Nicole O'Keefe, Teacher, Buffalo Trail ES, Aldie, VA

 I would love to show your students my process of creating picture books.
 They will learn firsthand how books are written and illustrated and be inspired to create their own!
 Either in-person or virtually, with colorful slides I describe my beginnings and then my process - from the spark of an idea to the printed book.
-I hold up props and draw, and they have a chance to draw too, with my drawing exercises.
+I hold up props and draw, and students have a chance to draw too, with my drawing exercises.

 Honorarium: For Maryland, DC and Virginia, $700 for one presentation, and $150 for each additional presentation.
 For over an hour's drive from Bethesda, MD, please email or call me (301-537-4878) and I will provide you with a fee that includes travel expenses.
 Virtual presentations are $300 for one presentation and $200 for each additional presentation.